Giulia Serino

 Serino, G., & Kirkham, N. Infants learn complex visual structures and then what?
 Poster presented at the Statistical Learning Conference, June 2022.

-UCL, Bloomsbury and East London DTP – International Institutional Visit (IIV): fundings towards gaining research skills.
+UCL, Bloomsbury and East London DTP – International Institutional Visit (IIV) - funding towards gaining research skills.

-ESRC +3 PhD studentship (2020 – 2023): Fully funded studentship to cover PhD fees, living expenses and
+ESRC +3 PhD studentship (2020 – 2023) - Fully funded studentship to cover PhD fees, living expenses and research expenses.

 Erasmus+ for Traineeship (March.
-2019 – July 2019): internship exchange program, funding to cover living
+2019 – July 2019) - internship exchange program, funding to cover living expenses.